ProfRedRooster/Tecumseh-verhuur/readme.md

 - the scout discount
 - the wood addons
 - the database create tool at activating
-- you can see the availability
+- you can see the availability (in the form)
-- the availability has more info in the "intranet" side of the site
+- the availability function has more info in the "intranet" side of the site

 Features that are not working yet:
 - Improve the date picker so you can see the availability in selecting the date picker.